Deploy an agent for generative AI application

 This feature is in Public Preview.

-This article shows how to deploy your agent either by directly using Model Serving or using the deploy() API from databricks.agents.
+This article shows how to deploy your AI agent using the deploy() function from the Agent Framework Python API.

 Requirements